-German II, a course based on Indiana's Academic Standards for World Languages, builds upon effective strategies for German language learning by encouraging the use of the language and cultural understanding for self-directed purposes.
-This course encourages interpersonal communication through speaking and writing, providing opportunities to make and respond to requests and questions in expanded contexts, participate independently in brief conversations on familiar topics, and write cohesive passages with greater independence and using appropriate formats.
+Grade Level: 9-12 German II, a course based on Indiana's Academic Standards for World Languages, builds Course #: 2042 upon effective strategies for German language learning by encouraging the use of the Length: Full Year language and cultural understanding for self-directed purposes.
+This course encourages Credit(s): Two interpersonal communication through speaking and writing, providing opportunities to make Diploma: Counts as a Directed and respond to requests and questions in expanded contexts, participate independently in Elective or Elective for all brief conversations on familiar topics, and write cohesive passages with greater diplomas independence and using appropriate formats.
 This course also emphasizes the development of reading and listening comprehension skills, such as using contextual clues to guess meaning and comprehending longer written or oral directions.
-Students will address the presentational mode by presenting prepared material on a variety of topics, as well as reading aloud to practice appropriate pronunciation and intonation.
+Students will address the presentational mode by presenting prepared material on a variety of topics, as well as Dual Credit Availability reading aloud to practice appropriate pronunciation and intonation.
 Additionally, students will describe the practices, products and perspectives of German-speaking culture; report on basic family and social practices of the target culture; and describe contributions from the target culture.
-This course further emphasizes making connections across content areas and the application of understanding German language and culture outside of the classroom.
+This course further emphasizes making connections across content areas and Prerequisite: German I the application of understanding German language and culture outside of the classroom.
 Fulfills a World Language requirement for the Core 40 with Academic Honors Diploma